intel-analytics/ipex-llm/ppml/services/kms-utils/docker/README.md

 ## 2. Run container

-If image is ready, you can run the container and enroll by using `run-docker-container.sh` in order to get a appid and appkey pair like below:
+If image is ready, you can run the container and enroll by using `run-docker-container.sh` in order to get a appid and apikey pair like below:

 ```bash
 export KMS_TYPE=an_optional_kms_type # KMS_TYPE can be (1) ehsm, (2) simple